-When I left my family in China and came to Palmerston North on my own to study for my PhD, it was really a tough time for me.
+When I left my family in Asia and came to Palmerston North on my own to study for my PhD, it was really a tough time for me.
 I missed them badly, worried a lot about IELTS scores, and I sometimes simply shed tears.
 One Sunday morning when I was wandering aimlessly around the City’s Square, I somehow entered a local church and was immediately stunned by the sense of holiness, the beautiful hymns, and the joyful people.
 I was so scared by my feelings because I was educated as an atheist, so I hastily and quietly left the church without bothering to think further.
 I then managed to score high enough in the IELTS and enrolled as a PhD student at Massey University, so later my husband and my daughter finally joined me.

 I was happy to be able to unite with my family.
 However, my husband’s feelings when he first came to New Zealand could be summed up with a single word – hesitant!
 Feeling lost in his life puzzled him every day.
 The reason for this was that he didn’t receive the anticipated joy and happiness after he achieved each of the goals he wanted to achieve, but he just felt lost instead.
 Things were just meaningless.
 The pressure was increasing every day, but with decreasing happiness.
 He was very frustrated and anxious and didn’t really know that it was still necessary to establish new goals in his life.